 Operation Rolling Thunder lasted for over two years and caused significant damage to North Vietnamese infrastructure.

-Yet, the North Vietnamese Army and the Viet Cong continued to pose a formidable challenge, and continued to conduct substantial operations throughout South Vietnam.
+Yet, the North Vietnamese Army and the Viet Cong continued to pose a formidable challenge and conducted substantial operations throughout South Vietnam.

 By 1967, American troops were struggling to hunt out and defeat the North Vietnamese in a traditional pitched battle.